Darigas1/data_stewardship_01127076/README.md

 To recreate the visualisation use the free PowerBI Desktop version from https://powerbi.microsoft.com/de-de/

-With the PowerBI Dektop version you can also open the provided PowerBI file with all the data included (no large datasets).
+With the PowerBI Dektop version you can also open the provided PowerBI file (Financial_data_analysis_austria.pbix) with all the data included (no large datasets).